elementor/elementor-developers-docs/src/getting-started/internals.md

 * [CLI](./../cli/)

   Elementor integrates with WP-CLI, enabling developers to run certain Elementor tasks via the command line interface, without using a web browser.
-All the available comands with their arguments and usage examples are listed here.
+All the available commands with their arguments and usage examples are listed here.

 * [Building Addons](./../addons/)